robnagler/robnagler.github.io/_posts/2019-02-23-President-Is-Missing.md

 > would be simple multiplication.
 It would be trillions of seconds,
 > but so be it.
 It's still just mathematics."

 NOTE: Whoops.
-Billions, not trillions.
+Millions, not trillions.